zaiisao/Documentation/en/Agora Platform/audio_related_faq.md

 title: Audio-related Issues
 description:
 platform: Audio-related Issues
-updatedAt: Tue Dec 25 2018 16:07:04 GMT+0000 (UTC)
+updatedAt: Tue Dec 25 2018 16:07:08 GMT+0000 (UTC)
 ---
 # Audio-related Issues
 This page provides common troubleshooting strategies for Agora's audio products and services.

 ## Echo

 Echo is commonly caused by the device of the user who hears the echo.
 This problem can be fixed by using a headset in most cases, and ensure that the headset does not cause an echo.
-Our SDK supports echo cancellation.
+The Agora SDK supports echo cancellation.

 **Step 1: Self-check**